warpdynamicsltd/level/README.md

 especially files with Level code in [examples](examples) (for expected results study [level/install/test.py](level/install/test.py)) .
 - **Level compiler** source code in this early access phase is published under very restrictive [Level Licence](LICENCE.md), which allows only non-commercial use of Level for private persons.
+At this phase the project also does not seek community contributions, hence very restrictive contributions section D of the Level licence.
 After the project will become more mature the final licence will be worked out.

 ### Short Usage Guide